 use gas as an alternative fuel for motorists across the country, we have since keyed into the Federal Government's Presidential CNG Initiative (PCNGI).
 CNG for buses, trucks, and some cars.
 It is also a useful fuel source for power generation.
-Experts will tell you that the use of CNG in automobiles is 40 per cent cheaper than Again, why am I referring to it as using Premium Motor Spirit (petrol).
+Experts will tell you that the use of CNG in using Premium Motor Spirit (petrol).